EarthScope/mseedindex/README.md

-# mseedindex - Synchronize miniSEED with database
+# mseedindex - Generate miniSEED summary and synchronize database

 This program reads miniSEED files, creates an index of the available data and stores this information into a database.
+Alternatively, the index information can be produced in JSON format.
 The index includes details such as identifers, time ranges, file names, location within files, and additional details.
 The database can be either [PostgreSQL](https://www.postgres.org) or [SQLite](https://www.sqlite.org/).